TOEFL iBT Score

 How is TOEFL Scored?

-The total TOEFL iBT score is evaluated on a scale of 0-120.
-Approximately after two weeks from your test date, you will receive a mail from the ETS that informs you about the release of TOEFL iBT scores.
-You can then log in to your TOEFL account and view your TOEFL iBT score online.
-You will receive the TOEFL Official Score Reports within 17-20 days of your test date.
+The total iBT result is evaluated on a scale of 0-120.
+Approximately after two weeks from your test date, you will receive a mail from the ETS that informs you about the release of scores.
+You can then log in to your test account and view your score online.
+You will receive the official Score Reports within 17-20 days of your test date.

-The TOEFL is evaluated by expert ETS trained professionals who are certified fit for the job.
+The test is evaluated by expert ETS trained professionals who are certified fit for the job.
 Further, to accurately assess your skills, ETS employs both human and computerised scoring methods.

 Interpretation of TOEFL iBT Score